dlee485-dev/vsapp-hosting/index.md

 This page provides direct access to the application’s installable APK file.

 Download VSapp (APK)
-Click below to download the latest build of the application:
+Click this link to download the latest build of the application:
 [**Download app-debug.apk**](https://dlee485-dev.github.io/vsapp-hosting/app-debug.apk)